A website is an investment. And to make the most of this investment you want both beautiful and robust.

 Remove the junk.
 Many prebuilt templates are built to sell and have ALL the features.
 By the time you have your content, images, page structure, etc. established, you’re left with a lot of dead weight you’re not using.
-Delete as much unnecessary data from your template as possible, including images, plugins and posts.
+Delete as much unnecessary data from your template as possible, including images, plugins, and posts.

 If speed is a top priority, consider getting a custom-built template.
 Often, prebuilt templates are built in a complex way to hide code, making it harder for others to “borrow” code.
-These hiding techniques are good at making it difficult to borrow, but they also sometimes make a browser load more files, or the structure of the code causes render blocking (some sections on the site cannot render until all the appropriate files are loaded).
+These hiding techniques are good at making it difficult to borrow, but they also sometimes make a browser load more files, or the structure of the code causes render-blocking (some sections on the site cannot render until all the appropriate files are loaded).
 This can increase load time and create the illusion that the page loads extremely slow.

-Other Considerations: Consider utilizing the open source Accelerated Mobile Pages provided by Google.
+Other Considerations: Consider utilizing the open-source Accelerated Mobile Pages provided by Google.
 Basically, Google renders a snapshot of your site instead of reloading it for mobile users, so it loads lightning fast.
 But be sure to understand the problems with caching for this method of Google displaying your content.

-The best route to go is to ditch the out-of-the-box solution and partner with a website design and SEO company.
 If you’re working with a team that builds websites to look beautiful with best SEO practices in mind, website load time will be considered through every step of the process.